mwcproject/mwc-qt-wallet/DOC/cold_wallet_persistent_usb_drive_creation.md

 <img src="cold_wallet_persistent_usb_images/image7.png" max-width="300" height="300"/>

-You may see the following _Select source device_ window appear, if mkusb determines that it can create a bootable drive from your existing Ubuntu operating system.
+You may see the following _Select source device_ window appear, if mkusb determines that it can create a bootable device from your existing Ubuntu operating system.
 We want to create a bootable USB device for just our cold wallet and do not want any extra features on our device, which may get loaded if you use the current operating system.
 If this window appears:

 *   Click ‘No’